 Three text fields are the easiest way for users to enter most dates.

-When to use the date input component
+When to use the memorable date component

 - Appropriate for most dates.
 Appropriate for most dates.